koyelucd/betaclust/cran-comments.md

 Notes:

   - The notes in rhub only occurs in the rhub Windows environment.
 They are mentioned in the open issues of the rhub package.
-  - The note for both Ubuntu and Fedora ('tidy' and 'V8'), which, as far as I undertood, is caused by some promlem on the side of the testing platform.
+  - The note for both Ubuntu and Fedora ('tidy' and 'V8'), which, as far as I understood, is caused by some problem on the side of the testing platform.

+## Resubmission 2024-09-24
+This is the fourth submission of betaclust to CRAN.
+In this submission I have:
+  - Corrected a code issue while calculating ICL criteria for optimal model selection.

+ ## Test environments

+- R-hub windows-x86_64-devel (r-devel)

+- devtools macOS 13.3.1

+- R-hub Debian Linux, R-release, GCC

+- R-hub ubuntu-gcc-release (r-release)

+- R-hub fedora-clang-devel (r-devel)

+## R CMD check results
+### Local check
+`devtools::check()` result:

+0 errors ✔ | 0 warnings ✔ | 0 notes ✔